Newsletter of the Klatchian Foreign Legion

 ) or join us at our next event."

 For Facebook users in Fourecks: The Victorian Discworld Klatch is "a social group for fans of Discworld and Terry Pratchett... run by a dedicated team who meet monthly and organise events monthly."
 "If you'd like to join our events please ask to join the Klatch."https://www.facebook.com/groups/VictorianDiscworldKlatch

 "The Gathering of the Loonies (Wincanton chapter)" is a public Facebook meeting group: "This group, by request of Jo in Bear will continue to be used for future unofficial (not run by the Emporium) fan Gatherings in Wincanton.
 Look here for information."
-[Editor's note: this is an active group.
-If you use Facebook, it may be worth joining!]https://www.facebook.com/groups/373578522834654/
+Future events will include the Hogswatch Express meet (24th-26th November 2017) and the Did You Bring a Beer Along meeting (celebrating 20 years of The Last Continent) in April 2018.https://www.facebook.com/groups/373578522834654/

 The Pratchett Partisans are a fan group who meet monthly at either Brisbane or Indooroopilly to "eat, drink and chat about all things Pratchett.
 We hold events such as Discworld dinners, games afternoons, Discworld photo scavenger hunts.
 We also attend opening night at Brisbane Arts Theatre's Discworld plays."
 The Partisans currently have about 200 members who meet at least twice a month, usually in Brisbane.

 For more info about their next meetup, join up at https://www.facebook.com/groups/pratchettpartisans/